 So where does that leave us?
 Several listeners voiced their favorite as the most expensive VM95SH, with good reason.
 However, the difference between the Shibata and the cheaper Elliptical is still quite close, and may come down to preference for some.
 If the extra $80 is a big decided factor for a buyer, or if you favor tone over analytics you might find a win on that side of the line.
 There was a few votes for the EN regardless of price (which was hidden from all participants).
 But not everyone was able to sit perfectly positioned with the beams of the Maggies, so that unknown variable could have affected the outcome in some small part.
 For my money, there is significant value to the VM95EN proposition.
 As and individual item, the SH is an 40% increase in cost, with gains that might only be perceived as differences to some.
 Those differences could be exponential on your system, or they could reduced, depending on the setup.
 On the other hand, fidelity always comes at a premium and focus sometimes can be harnessed in unusual places in the chain.
 Salt to taste, as they say.

 Special thanks the Schiit Audio staff for hosting and conducting the event.
-You can check out all their audio options direct from their very popular site.

 More info: Audio Technica VM95 Series